 Table of Contents

-What is O-Week?
+What exactly is Orientation Week?

 O-Week is a series of events, activities, and sessions organized by universities and colleges to welcome new students.
 It typically takes place the week before the academic semester begins.
 The purpose of O-Week is to provide students with vital information, help them settle in, and ensure they start their academic journey on the right foot.